pug-php/pug-assets/README.md

 Assets::disable($pug);
 $pug->render('... minify ...'); // here minfiy, assets or concat are simple tags again

-// Of the instanciation syntax:
+// Or the instanciation syntax:
 $assets = new Assets($pug);
 $pug->render('... minify ...'); // here you can use minfiy, assets or concat keywords to wrap your assets